 The driver servicing command supports only .inf files.
 Windows Installer or other driver package types (such as .exe files) are not supported.

 Now here is the deal.
-While this tool lets you export all drivers, it doesn’t help you installing those drivers back to Windows.
+While this tool lets you export all drivers, it doesn’t help you install those drivers back to Windows.
 The command has an option /add-driver, but it will work with Windows 10 ISO image.
 If you are creating an ISO and then planning to install it, you can use the following command.

 Open Command Prompt with admin privileges.